Start typing and hit "Enter" to search.

 Income requirement for spouse visa

-The minimum income requirement for a spouse visa (income threshold for spouse visa) is £18,600 per year at the moment, plus any additional amount if you have children (as explained above).
+The minimum income requirement for a spouse visa (income threshold for spouse visa) is £29,000 per year at the moment.
 To prove your income, the most common method is to provide payslips.
 If you have been with your current employer for 6 months or more, you should submit payslips covering the last 6 months.
 If you have been with your employer for less than 6 months, or if your income varies, you will need to provide 12 months of payslips.

 Additionally, there are other types of proof of income that can be used to meet the financial requirement.
 Please see the summary below for further details